|

 - The relative typical strengths for the

-different interactions are listed here.
+different interactions are listed here in descending strength.

 |